ImagineLearning/build-your-own-radar/radars/descriptions/LogRocket.md

-[LogRocket](https://www.logrocket.com/) ets you replay what users do on your site, helping you reproduce bugs and fix issues faster.
+[LogRocket](https://www.logrocket.com/) lets you replay what users do on your site, helping you reproduce bugs and fix issues faster.

 ### Pros
 * Quickly understand errors